These best books set in school provide the most compelling setting for themes like coming-of-age, young love, and drama with classmates.

 Educated is a book I read a long time ago but never forgot and often think of — I even wrote an entire post about Educated with quotes and discussion questions years later.

 It is a memoir by a woman who was raised in the mountains of Idaho as a member of a survivalist Mormon family.
 Her mother was a midwife and natural healer, and her father ran a junkyard.
-In his free time, he was a religious fanatic preparing for surviving an apocalypse.
+In his free time, he was a religious fanatic preparing to survive an apocalypse.

 As Westover journeys through life amidst this unique backdrop and excels despite a lot of different forms of abuse, she questions a lot of things – most importantly, what is an education?
 This is one of the best books set in school you will want to deep dive on and back-to-school (whatever that means this year) was a great time to do it.
 It will leave you gasping.